danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

         { <> base }
     )
 /};

 ## Note: There are additional expression rules in Layer 2 and beyond.
-## This rule is totally rewritten at that layer.
-def implExpression = {/
-    parAssignExpression | parFnExpression
-/};
-Box::store(parExpression, implExpression);

-## Note: There are additional expression rules in Layer 2 and beyond.
 def parStatement = {/